AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 You can have multiple Cascades running in parallel where each sits at different phases in the process.
 Coordinate them however makes sense for your team.
 But if you prioritize understanding over timeline, and keep your Cascades sized according to Entropy Tolerance,   velocity will stay high.

 ## Learning
-Much of Agile is about *learning as-you-go*.
-Cascade Methodology embraces this as well, but utilizes AI to expand the *scope* of learning by expanding the scope of the release when possible.
+Like Agile, Cascade Methodology embraces *learning as-you-go*, but utilizes AI to expand the *scope* of learning by expanding the scope of the release when possible.

-Even after deployment, the spec is both a source of truth *and* living documentation of a continuing experiment.
+Even after deployment, the spec is both a source of truth *and* living documentation of a continuing education in what the software needs truly are.

 You should then respond to what you learn.
-The ability to *pivot* is a key feature of Agile, and one that Cascades also encourages.
+The ability to *pivot* is also a key feature of Agile, and one that Cascades encourages as well.
 You learn a lot in the experiment phase.
 You learn even more when the feature is live.

 A Cascade is just a moment in time.
 Don't consider its results permanent.
 The river keeps flowing.